mulanga-sibeli/mulanga-sibeli/README.md

 # Mulanga Sibeli

-Computer Science student at the University of the Witwatersrand.
+Big Data Analytics (Data Science) student at the University of the Witwatersrand.

+Currently:
-Currently the Mobile Development Lead for the Google Student Developer Club at the University of the Witwatersrand.
++ lead for the Google Student Developer Club at the University of the Witwatersrand.
++ software engineerat retro-rabbit (contracted under standardbank).

 Interests include: